 1. Massaging The Painful Area

-For me, this is the first thing I do and I massage my foot daily.
-Sometimes I fear to touch it when its not paining.
+For me, this is the first thing I do, and I massage my foot daily.
+Sometimes I fear touching it when it is not paining.
 But there’s always that little urge to touch it.
 In the beginning, when the neuroma pain is just starting it is often hard to pinpoint the exact location of the pain.

 Locate your neuroma spot between the toes

 Hold it between your index finger and thumb and press gently, repeatedly.